 Refer to the Operation and Maintenance Manual, "Counterweight Lock Lever" for the procedure to mechanically lock the counterweight in the fully extended position when you service the machine.

-In - Move the counterweight control lever to this position in order to move the counterweight inward.
-When you release the counterweight control lever the lever returns to the HOLD position and the counterweight will remain in position.
+In - Move the counterweight control rocker to this position in order to move the counterweight inward.
+When you release the counterweight control rocker, it returns to the HOLD position and the counterweight will remain in position.